 Match Your Learning Method to Your Data

 Supervised and unsupervised learning are both subsets of machine learning.
 But, while related, they work very differently.
-In this article, we’ll consider those differences as well as if one type of machine learning is inherently better than the other.

 - Supervised learning requires labeled data which can be time-consuming and labor-intensive to create.
-Labeling the data necessary also requires specialized talent.
+Labeling the necessary data also requires specialized talent.

 - Unsupervised learning can produce inaccurate results if you don’t have an expert to validate the variables.
 Additionally, this type of learning requires a more robust computing infrastructure.

 Both approaches to machine learning have their strengths and weaknesses.
-Therefore choosing the right one requires you to align its strengths with your project’s needs.
+Therefore, choosing the right one requires you to align its strengths with your project’s needs.
 Consider what type of data you have available (labeled vs. unlabeled), what kind of problem you’re trying to solve (well-defined vs. open-ended), and the talent you have access to (experts for labeling, data scientists, etc.).

 Regardless of the machine learning methods you choose to employ, it’s crucial that your computing infrastructure can handle the load.
 Equus Compute Solutions has been helping organizations design, deploy, and manage HPC infrastructure for over three decades.
-Together we can design hardware solutions that fit your business’s unique needs and are ready to scale.
+Together we can develop hardware solutions that fit your business’s unique needs and are ready to scale.
 Contact us to learn more.